-The placement of these ligaments allow them to be protected to an extent, but damage can still occur under the right conditions.
+The placement of these ligaments allows them to be protected to an extent, but damage can still occur under the right conditions.

 Signs and Symptoms

-A tear of the iliolumbar ligament, also known as iliolumbar syndrome, can surface with several symptoms:
+A tear of the iliolumbar ligament, also known as an iliolumbar syndrome, can surface with several symptoms:

 - Soreness or tenderness

 - Painful movement